tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Region Config

 Region related meta settings like the size of the map are stored in this data value.

-It can be accessed via the shared manager using the id `frts.vanillamodel.regionconfig`.
+Default ID can be found in the static class `ModelIds`.

 ### Region Generator